georgexyz19/inkscapetutorial.org/content/posts/extension15_selection.md

             '--name=inkscape', '/tmp/ink_ext_XXXXXX.svgUBQJ80']
 ```

 The id values are the id attributes of selected elements.
-The id attribute is unique
+Because the id attribute is unique
-for each element, so the extension knows which elements are selected.
+for each element, the extension knows which elements are selected.

 The `inkex` uses `argparse` Python standard library module to parse arguments.
 The
 code is in the `__init__` method of `SvgInputMixin` class (inkex/base.py module).